billynewport/datasurface/README.md

 This provides a new way to manage data in an enterprise.
 The goals are:

 * introduce an ecosystem model which describes the intentions of producers, consumers, data transformers and data platforms in an enterprise.
-This model is stored in a git repository and is the official version of truth for the data ecosystem.
+This model is stored in a CI/CD repository such as GitHub and is the official version of truth for the data ecosystem.
 * to raise the abstration level for the actors using data in an enterprise.
 Actors can simply state their intentions and the ecosystem broker figures how best to achieve the collective goals of all actors using data in the enterprise.
 Using data means moving data from where it's produced to where its consumed.
 It's likely this will always be the case as it's unlikely a single database technology will ever handle ALL data use cases and regardless of technology, there are geographical limitations of a single store.
 Data moves.
 * to evolve data movement to be a declarative process rather than a procedural process.
 It finally brings managing data to the "gitops" mindset.
 This is a game changer for managing data in an enterprise.
 * to turn data pipelines in to a commodity product and simultaeneously introduce the ecosystem broker which continuously chooses the best products for each consumer use case in an ecosystem over time automatically